arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 Don't skimp on exploratory data analysis.
 Check that distributions look like what you would expect, examine outliers, understand your missing data.
-If there's grouping structure in your data, run all of your exploratory analyses both within and across groups.
+If there is grouping structure in your data, run all of your exploratory analyses both within and across groups.
 If anything seems off, pursue it until you understand.

 Also, crucially, if you're using an existing dataset, be sure to read any accompanying documentation!